DMTF/Redfish-Service-Validator/README.md

 LogPath - (string) Path with which to generate logs in Timeout - (integer) Interval of time before timing out SchemaSuffix - (string) When searching for local hard drive schema, append this if unable to derive the expected xml from the service's metadata
-Session_UserName & Session_Password – These attributes are used to create a session in addition to the default UserName/Password combination available under [SystemInformation] section.
-Leave these attributes blank if only Administrator credentials are to be used for session specific tests.
-(This option is currently unimplemented)

 Once the above details are updated for the system under test, the Redfish Service Validator can be triggered from a command prompt by typing the below command: